 In addition, chia seeds have been shown to help lower cholesterol levels by reducing LDL (bad) cholesterol.

 If paleo is your thing, have a read of our Gluten-Free Almond Chia Scone Recipes

 This vegan pudding cake is made using chia seeds, banana, oats, pecans, coconut milk, cinnamon, and dates.
+What a knockout combination.